alban-read/M1-MICRO-FORTH/M1MicroForth.md

 ### Little defining words

-As this is an interpeter it is almost always slower to use two words when one word will do.
+- As this is an interpeter it is almost always slower to use two words when one word will do.

-It is also faster if each word *does more*, the overhead of the interpreter is calling each word in the first place.
+- It is also faster if each word *does more*, the overhead of the interpreter is calling each word in the first place.

-The compiler also does not optimize, so it is often up to the programmer to choose to use a faster optimal word not up to the compiler to invent them on the fly.
+The compiler also *does not optimize*, so it is often up to the programmer to choose to use a faster optimal word not up to the compiler to invent them on the fly.

 A good example is that `1 + ` is slower than `1+` so if your word does `1 +` millions of times, this will have a performance impact.